AlexEscalante/snapscatter/README.md

 ## TODO

-* Take consistency speficication out of the volume and put it in a configuration file
+* Take consistency specification out of the volume and put it in a configuration file
 * More database connectors

 ## Contributing